Wolf Law Library » Research » Career Guides » Energy Law Career Guide

 e-mail: environ@abanet.org

-website: http://www.americanbar.org/groups/environment_energy_resources.html
+website: https://www.americanbar.org/groups/environment_energy_resources.html

 This ABA section is for lawyers working in the areas of environmental law, natural resources law, and energy law.
 "The Section is committed to providing members with opportunities to enhance professional skills, stay on top of developments and to participate in dialogue in these substantive areas.
 It represents more than 10,000 members with a wide range of professional interests. . . . .
 The Section keeps its members abreast of development trends, current court decisions, legislative initiatives, and statutes concerning environmental, natural resources, and energy law." --From the website

-ABA Section of Public Utility, Communications and Transportation Law
+ABA Section of Infrastructure and Regulated Industries

 321 North Clark St